JyoshnaRaja/svec99/ReadME.md

       - table
 - block level elements
       - occupy entire width of the browser
+      - starts from new line
+      -  when applied style total width of element will be effected with style
       - h1 to h6
       - p
       - div
       - all sematic elements
       - text will start from new line
 - inline elements
+      - when applied style only that particular element will be effected with style
       - span
       - img
       - a